 A leader in the additive manufacturing industry, Burloak Technologies provides engineering and designs for additive manufacturing, materials development, high precision CNC machining, post-processing and metrology.
 Burloak is a supplier to leading aerospace, space and energy companies and is registered to AS9100D, ISO9001 and is Canada Controlled Goods Approved.
 For more information visit www.burloaktech.com.

-Founded in 1855, Samuel, Son & Co., Limited, is a family-owned and operated integrated network of metal manufacturing, processing and distribution divisions.
-With over 6,500 employees and 100+ facilities, Samuel provides seamless access to metals, industrial products and related value-added services.
-We leverage our industry expertise, breadth of experience and the passion of our people to help drive success for North American business – one customer at a time.
-For more information visit www.samuel.com.
+Founded in 1855, Samuel, Son & Co., Limited, is a family-owned integrated network of metal manufacturing, processing and distribution divisions.
+Samuel employees provide metals, industrial products and related value-added services from locations across North America.
+The company leverages its industry expertise, breadth of experience and the passion of its people to help drive success for North American business – one customer at a time.
+For more information visit samuel.com.

 Director of Marketing and Communications